-Early-stage capital tends to be particularly expensive due to the unproven nature of early-stage businesses.
+Compared to late-stage rounds, early-stage capital tends to be relatively expensive due to the unproven nature of early-stage businesses.
 Being able to raise smaller initial funding rounds allows those startups that grow up to be successful to do so with less founder dilution-and thus more founder control-than if they had had to raise a larger initial round.